Indiana University

 The Extract dialog box

 In WinZip, open the archive.
-To display the Extract dialog box, click the Extract button on the toolbar, or, from the Actions menu, select Extract.
+To display the Extract dialog box, click Extract on the toolbar, or, from the Actions menu, select Extract.
 Use the Extract dialog box to extract or unzip files from the open archive to your disk.

 WinZip extracts files from the archive to the folder specified in the "Extract to:" field.
 You can specify this folder in one of four ways from the Extract dialog box: